diasyrmus/diasyrmus.github.io/_posts/2023-03-29-boundary-zones.md

 Huntington is described as 'more of a taxonomer' than the typical European masterpiece collector:

-'.. acquiring hundreds of thousands of objects to create "a broad outline without duplication" of Spanish and Hispanic art and culture.'
+> .. acquiring hundreds of thousands of objects to create 'a broad outline without duplication' of Spanish and Hispanic art and culture.

 *a broad outline without duplication* seems like a wonderful and Borgesian phrase to describe taxonomy, and in its inverse, other forms of collection - intensive duplication of a subject, with grey areas at the boundaries where the subject is visible in other groups, sets, families, phyla.